-The U.S. Copyright Office promulgates regulations regarding its policies and procedures pursuant to the provisions of Title 17, which authorizes the Register of Copyrights "to establish regulations not inconsistent with law for the administration of the functions and duties made the responsibility of the Register under this title."
+The U.S. Copyright Office promulgates regulations to implement various provisions of Title 17 "not inconsistent with law for the administration of the functions and duties made the responsibility of the Register under this title."
 17 U.S.C. § 702.
-These regulations are subject to the approval of the Librarian of Congress, who is the agency head.
+These regulations are subject to the approval of the Librarian of Congress.
 See id.